- Adopting an H. pylori diet with easily digestible foods like white rice and lean proteins helps reduce gastric irritation.

 1. Metallic taste in the mouth

-This can happen early on in the treatment, and can worsen over time.
-To help treat this problem, you can add vinegar to your salads and sprinkle baking soda and salt on your toothpaste before brushing your teeth.
+This can happen early on in the treatment and can worsen over time.
+To help treat this problem, you can use plastic utensils to reduce metallic ion transfer and consume sugar-free lemon drops.
 This will help both neutralize the acids in the mouth and produce more saliva, which can get rid of the metallic taste.

 2. Nausea and stomach pain